Daniel 9: 24-27

 promises originally given to Abraham at Genesis 12:1-3

-and which were subsequently extended to Isaac, Jacob and through Jacob, to the entire nation of Israel.
+and Solomon, and through them, to the entire nation of Israel.

-10. The 70th week is not the completion of God's plan for Israel but the final 7 years "before" that plan is
+10. The 70th week itself is not the completion of God's plan for Israel but the final 7 years "before" that plan is

 reinstituted during Messiah's earthly kingdom.